Last updated on July 14th, 2022 at 04:42 pm

 It’s OK to not have a clear direction.

 We all tend to over-promise from time to time.
 Our digital lives make it really easy for us to post glamorous photos of lives we all might not lead.
-(Ever seen someone not looking their best in a Facebook profile pic?
+Have you ever seen someone not looking their best in a social media image?
 Exactly.
 We always see the smiling sunset shots of people on tropical islands, but we never see their rainy days.)
-If we don’t talk about the rainy days, then we are not being honest to you and to ourselves.
+If we don’t talk about the rainy days, then we are not being honest with you and with ourselves.

 I promise I won’t lead you, or this post, into a Seattle fog, but I wanted to be upfront with my travel dream journey.
-So if you are up for starting with a fresh slate, we can live this travel dream together.
+So if you are up for it, we can live this travel dream together.